TOP

 DRESS FOR THE WATER, NOT THE WEATHER

 Regardless of whether it’s a cold near-winter morning or a hot mid-summer afternoon, dress for the water.
 For example, if you’d normally wear a wetsuit in those waters, wear one kayaking.
-If it’s more board shorts appropriate water, a well-fitting swimsuit will suffice.
+If it’s more board shorts and appropriate water, a well-fitting swimsuit will suffice.

 INVEST IN WATER-PROOF STORAGE CASES

-There’s nothing that can ruin your kayaking adventure more than coming back to find your expensive smartphone is now water damaged.
+There’s nothing that can ruin your kayaking adventure more than coming back to find your expensive smartphone is now water-damaged.
 While a press-and-seal storage container will work just fine for your food and wallet, we’d recommend investing in something more sturdy to store your electronics and clothing.

 LEARN RAPID SAFETY PRACTICES

-If you’re going down white waters, we’d highly suggest you touch-up on rapid safety practices from Raft Masters.
+If you’re going down white waters, we’d highly suggest you touch up on rapid safety practices from Raft Masters.
 A quick flip of your kayak can suddenly put you in a life-or-death situation.
 And every decision counts.

 RENT IF YOU CAN

 Get a feel for kayaking first before investing in any equipment, if you can.
 Kayak renting services have become more and more popular in the past decade.
-Be sure you to also rent helmets and life vests in addition to the kayak and paddles.
+Be sure to also rent helmets and life vests in addition to the kayak and paddles.

 KNOW RIVER LANGUAGE

-There’s actually a series of hand signals and gestures that help kayakers communicate with each other.
+There’s a series of hand signals and gestures that help kayakers communicate with each other.
 After all, rapids can be quite noisy and distracting.
 If you’re kayaking in a group, it may be helpful to brush up on these simple signals.

 KNOW PADDLING STYLE

 We recommend getting a feel for how you paddle-stroke before hitting the water.
 Simply straddle an armless chair while holding a broomstick or hockey stick, and imagine yourself paddling from side to side.
-Depending on how you hold paddle and stroke will determine your style.
+Depending on how you hold the paddle and stroke will determine your style.

 PHYSICAL MAPS